Sivko-Burko: The horse helper

-Other motifs

-August Leskien acknowledged that the "numerous" Slavic variants "almost universally begin" with the father's dying wish for his sons to hold a vigil for his coffin or dead body at night.
-Vladimir Propp, in his work The Russian Folktale, argued that the test in the tale type involves the cult of ancestors, since the third brother is the only one who fulfills the dead father's request.
+The princess in the terem

 Scholarship notes that, in variants from Eastern Europe, Russian and Finland, the princess is not located atop a Glass Mountain, but is trapped or locked in a high-store tower.
+According to Russian folklorist Lev Barag, the motif of the "princess in the terem" is predominant in Russia, Ukraine and Belarus, although the Glass Mountain appears in texts collected from Western Belarus and Western Ukraine.

 Related tales

 Russian variants often begin with the challenge of the Glass Mountain or the high store tower, but continue as type ATU 530A, The Pig With Golden Bristles, wherein the foolish hero, to test his mettle, is made by his father-in-law to provide him with marvellous creatures, such as the titular golden-bristled pig.
 In The Tale of Little Fool Ivan, after he holds a vigil on his father's grave for three nights, Ivan gains his father's trusty horse, Sivko-Burko, and uses it to beat the challenge of Tsarevna Baktriana: to reach her in a high store terem.
 After they marry, the Boyards on the Tsar's court lie that Ivan's brothers boast that they can accomplish impossible tasks.
 As a result, the Tsar sends Ivan's brothers on dangerours errands, such as to capture a pig with golden bristles.
+According to Lev Barag, the continuation of type 530 as type ATU 530A only occurs among the Slavs and in the Baltic states.